 PHA will continue to implement a series of MTW initiatives in the public housing and/or HCV programs designed to simplify rent calculation and recertification, streamline administrative processes, and reduce paperwork burdens on residents and staff.
+Simplification and streamlining policies may also be applied to Public Housing households who are living in housing operated by PAPMC, subject to investor approval as needed.

 - Two and Three-Year Recertification/Limit on Interims Public Housing and HCV, including UBV/RAD require recertifications every two years, except for public housing residents choosing ceiling rents who are recertified every three years.
 Voluntary interim recertifications are restricted to one every six months, except for elderly and disabled households who are exempt from this restriction.
 PHA will process voluntary interim rent reductions if and when the reduction in income lasts for more than 30 days.
 In FY 2017, PHA began conducting recertifications every three years for elderly or disabled households on fixed incomes in both the HCV and public housing programs.
 PHA applies the biennial and triennial recertification policy to VASH participants. - Ceiling Rents PHA has established ceiling rents for its public housing developments, which are periodically updated.
 PHA tenants will continue to have the option of selecting either a ceiling rent or an income-base rent.
 PHA uses ceiling rents when calculating rent for mixed families.
 PHA notes that, pursuant to the HOTMA legislation and policies approved by the PHA Board in March 2019, ceiling rent policies will not apply to certain households who are "over-income" for twenty-four consecutive months.
-Over-income households are defined as those with household income at or greater than 120% of Area Median Income, and will be subject to an alternative rent beginning on or after April 2021.
+Over-income households are defined as those with household income at or greater than 120% of Area Median Income and will be subject to an alternative rent beginning on or after April 2021.
 Additional details regarding this policy can be found in PHA's Admissions and Continued Occupancy Policy. - Rent Calculation Method PHA has established an alternative rent structure for the HCV (including UBV/RAD) and public housing programs to motivate residents to work and accumulate savings.
 In FY 2017, PHA began allowing households with assets of \$50,000 or less to self-certify asset value and income from the assets.
 Asset income is excluded when the value of the household's asset is \$50,000 or less.
 Asset income for household assets valued at greater than \$50,000 is calculated by using the market value of the asset times the passbook savings rate.
-Also in FY 2017, PHA began excluding all full-time student earned income for family members other than the head, spouse or co-head and PHA discontinued verification of full-time student earned income as 100% of the income is excluded.
+Also, in FY 2017, PHA began excluding all full-time student earned income for family members other than the head, spouse or co-head and PHA discontinued verification of full-time student earned income as 100% of the income is excluded.